Raising Steam: Reception

-Science fiction author Cory Doctorow, in his review on Boing Boing, remarked that Pratchett "never quite balanced whimsy and gravitas as carefully as this, and it works beautifully.
+Science fiction author Cory Doctorow in his review on Boing Boing remarked that Pratchett "never quite balanced whimsy and gravitas as carefully as this, and it works beautifully.
 This is a spectacular novel, and a gift from a beloved writer to his millions of fans."

-Ben Aaronovitch for The Guardian, noted that, while Raising Steam may be "heavy-handed" in its moralising, Pratchett "can be forgiven" because he remains one of the most consistently funny writers in the business.
+Ben Aaronovitch for The Guardian noted that while Raising Steam may be "heavy-handed" in its moralising, Pratchett "can be forgiven" because he remains one of the most consistently funny writers in the business.

-Sara Sklaroff for The Washington Post, praised Pratchett's innate ability to balance the silly and the serious.
-Pratchett "blasts fundamentalists who resist all progress."
-But mostly he seems to be "having fun with words in the very British strain of absurdist humor."
+Sara Sklaroff for The Washington Post praised Pratchett's innate ability to balance the silly and the serious.
+Pratchett "blasts fundamentalists who resist all progress", but mostly he seems to be "having fun with words in the very British strain of absurdist humor."

-Karin L Kross for Tor.com, praised Raising Steam as "the latest transformation of a remarkable fictional world that has evolved and grown with its creator."
+Karin L Kross for Tor.com praised Raising Steam as "the latest transformation of a remarkable fictional world that has evolved and grown with its creator."

-Far Beyond Reality was more critical and found the writing "not as crisp as it used to be" and the characters "starting to blend together".